NoahMit/AlarmClock-PublicRepo/README.md

 # Custom RPI Based Alarm Clock
 There is not much I dislike more than alarm clocks.
-It seems as though the only options out there are annoying songs being played out of tinny speakers, and who wants to be annoyed by this the moment they wake up.
-So, I decided to take into my own hands and create an alarm clock that provides a more delightful awakening.
+It seems as though the only options out there are annoying sirens being played out of tinny speakers, and who wants to be annoyed the moment they wake up.
+Therefore, I decided to take it into my own hands to solve this problem, and create an alarm clock that provides a more **delightful** awakening.
 To achieve this I set some simple requirements: <br />
 - Alarm sound must be randomly selected songs from a premade playlist
 - Volume must gradually increase
 - Good quality speakers
 - Web App to set the Alarm

-A few other useful features were added including a snooze button and a count down timer.
+A few other useful features were added: a snooze button, a count down timer, and an on/off switch for the media devices involved.
 # Hardware Diagram
 <p align="center">
   <img src="https://github.com/NoahMit/AlarmClock-PublicRepo/blob/main/hardware%20diagram.png?raw=true"/>